The global skills and competency framework for the digital world

 Maintains key metadata for records, including ownership and category information.

-Conducts routine searches for records needed to support authorised requests.
+Configures routine controls to restrict record operations to approved actions only.
+Conducts routine searches for records required to support authorised requests.
 Supports users in finding and accessing records.

 Uses ethical and reliable methods to transform data between formats or media, following organisational policies and being aware of potential issues when handling information.